timspro/firestore-util/README.md

 The Firestore SDK exposes a lot of functionality; however, it could be easier to use especially for common operations.

-`batch` operations are key to controlling the number of network request; however, they can only be done 500 at time.
+`batch` operations are key to controlling the number of network requests; however, there can only be 500 operations in one batch.

-This zero-dependency library offers common operations such as `insert`, `update`, `move`, `copy`, and `remove` that make use of batch correctly.
+This zero-dependency library offers common operations such as `insert`, `update`, `move`, `copy`, and `remove` that make use of `batch` correctly.

 To support this, `query` is also offered with `where` and `limit` options to allow for a query to be specified with a write operation.